 | Web app | No | Yes | Discontinued | Yes |

-| Price (full features) | $4.99 once | ~$3/mo | Free | Free |
+| Price (full features) | $4.99 one-time* | ~$5/mo | Free | Free |

 Which App Should You Choose?